Cape Cod lighthouse and coast

 If you are driving in, treat the Sagamore crossing, first beach, and first town stop as part of the itinerary rather than dead transit time.

-Best planning move: decide how much driving the trip can absorb, then choose the right region and base before you start pinning every famous Cape stop to the same map.
+Best move: decide how much driving the trip can absorb, then choose the right region and stay before you start pinning every famous Cape stop to the same map.

 Cape Cod itinerary FAQ